-Research is clearly demonstrating that what students think about their potential as learners—and what educators think about their students’ potential—dramatically affects what happens in schools.
+Research makes clear that what students think about their potential as learners—and what educators think about their students’ potential—dramatically affects adolescents’ learning trajectories.
 When students believe in their ability to learn, and when they are armed with effective problem-solving strategies, they work harder, persist longer, and achieve at higher levels.
-Further, when educators believe in students’ ability to learn, they can engage entire classes in more rigorous tasks that challenge students to demonstrate their understanding in multiple ways.
-This is the promise, and requirement, of new standards across the country.
+Further, when educators believe in students’ ability to learn, they can engage their classes in more rigorous tasks that challenge students to demonstrate their understanding in multiple ways.

-Research demonstrates that, to be effective, efforts to improve academic outcomes must address both students and the overall culture of the learning environment.
-Research also demonstrates that relatively modest interventions aimed at shaping the culture of classrooms can have powerful effects on student success.
+To be effective, efforts to improve academic outcomes must address individual students, group interactions, and the overall culture of the learning environment.
+We know from research that relatively modest interventions aimed at shaping the culture of classrooms can have powerful effects on student success.

 AYD, then, can ultimately serve whole schools and districts.
 Participating students develop knowledge and skills to share with and model for their peers, thus becoming change agents in improving the learning culture of classrooms and the outcomes of students.
 Teachers and administrators are equipped with powerful research, insights, and strategies to shape their practice with all of the students they serve.

-Summer-Start AYD for students and teachers who are preparing for Algebra I in the fall, readies students to excel in high school, constructing a positive learning environment for themselves and their peers.
+Summer-Start AYD (SS-AYD) is for students who are preparing for Algebra I in the fall.
+Through a summer immersion experience, the program readies students to excel in high school, to believe that they belong there, and to understand and embrace their role in constructing a positive learning environment for themselves and their peers.

-School-Year AYD for students in grades 8-10 and their teachers, is taught during advisory and study periods, homeroom, or in after-school programs and provides students with strategies to be successful across their school day.
+School-Year AYD (SY-AYD), for students in grades 8-10, is taught during advisory, homeroom, and after-school programs, and provides students with strategies to be successful across their school day.

-Educator’s Course in AYD is a professional development course for educators interested in learning about the research and strategies that are most crucial to student learning and achievement.
+An Educator’s Course in Academic Youth Development (E-AYD) is a professional development course for educators, including teachers, academic coaches, guidance staff, and district leadership, about the research and the practices that are most crucial to student learning and achievement.